Do you like playing gigantic monsters and trashing cities as much as we do?

 These plastic minis will be produced in two different colors: blue/grey for the Protectors, and beige/red for the Destroyers, which will make it easier to distinguish the two agendas that are going head-to-head during the game.

-One important evolution over the 2018 version whose bases were transparent and had to be glued to the mini, are our replacement textured bases in ABS (hard and perfectly rigid plastic) pre-assembled on the mini.
+One important evolution over the 2018 version whose bases were transparent and had to be glued to the mini is our replacement textured bases in ABS (hard and perfectly rigid plastic) pre-assembled on the mini.

 For those vets who have only played Monsterpocalypse the miniatures game V1 (the pre-painted version), you should know that all the miniatures had been completely re-tooled during the transition to V2.
 The monsters have even grown a few centimeters (and even more for the Apex monsters!).